intellectivelab/docs.intellectivelab.com/_docs/unity-extjs/configuration/tags-list/lookups.md

 category: Unity 7
 ---

-# Supported lookup types
+# Supported Lookup Types

 Lookups description section should be added into UCM Solution XML file.

 An example:

 ```xml
     <Lookups>